Seven seats on my wagon, and still good to drive and sit in

 - Ride firmness

-Filling yet another niche in its ever-expanding range is the BMW 2 Series Gran Tourer, the firm’s first seven-seater people carrier.
+Filling yet another niche in its ever-expanding range is the BMW 2 Series Gran Tourer, the company’s first seven-seater people carrier, and has proven to be surprisingly popular.

 While ultimately it lacks the outright flexibility and spaciousness of key rivals such as the Citroen Grand C4 Picasso, Ford Grand C-Max and Volkswagen Touran, the 2 Series Gran Tourer has many attractive facets, aside from the allure of the BMW badge on its nose.